wpsharks/s2member-kb/tutorials/2015/142-resolving-file-download-problems.md

 ### More Information About GZIP Compression & s2Member

 s2Member makes every attempt to programmatically disable GZIP during it's delivery of a file.
-However, in some scenarios (with certain server configurations) s2Member will fail to do so.
-Thus, you will have an issue with media playback of protected files.

-This issue is often related to the use of `mod_deflate` to facilitate GZIP compression for files served from your site.
-Unfortunately, when s2Member is running on a CGI-based installation of PHP it has only _one_ ability to disable GZIP compression dynamically—at the Apache level.
-The only way for s2Member to accomplish this is to send this header: `Content-Encoding: none`.
+However, in some scenarios (with certain server configurations) s2Member may fail to do so.
+This issue is often related to the use of `mod_deflate` for GZIP compression.
+Unfortunately, when s2Member is running on a CGI-based installation of PHP it has only _one_ way to disable GZIP compression via PHP.

+The only way for s2Member to disable GZIP compression on a CGI-based installation of PHP is to send: `Content-Encoding: none`.
 However, this header goes against standards and was thus removed in more recent versions of s2Member.
 It's just not a good idea to send an invalid header.
 It's better to solve the underlying issue.
-For instance, this invalid header: `Content-Encoding: none` was recently discovered to cause an issue with the `WP_Http` class. s2Member now empties this header instead of setting it to (none), which is the correct standards-compliant method of saying "no GZIP here".
+For instance, this invalid header: `Content-Encoding: none` was recently discovered to cause an issue with the `WP_Http` class. s2Member now empties this header instead of setting it to `none`, which is the correct standards-compliant method of saying "no GZIP here".

-However, CGI-based installations of PHP do not follow this rule.
+Unfortunately, CGI-based installations of PHP do _not_ listen for this "no GZIP here" request.
 When `mod_deflate` is being used in a server configuration (which is a good idea, nothing wrong with this) it will attempt to GZIP all PHP script output, regardless of content-type.
 This is a limitation on CGI-based installations.
 On installations of PHP running as an Apache module, s2Member has no trouble; because it can call upon `apache_setenv('no-gzip')`.
-It's more difficult on a CGI or FastCGI extension though.
+It's more difficult when dealing with a CGI or FastCGI extension though.

-**Solution:** Add the snippet (shown above) to the `.htaccess` file in the root directory of your WordPress installation.
+**Solution for CGI or FastCGI:** Add the snippet (shown above) to the `.htaccess` file in the root directory of your WordPress installation.
+This resolves the problem nicely :-)

 ## Does `wp-content/plugins/s2member-files/.htaccess` Exist?